unixxio/install-mariadb/README.md

 Feel free to [buy me a beer](https://paypal.me/sonnymeijer)! ;-)

 ## DISCLAIMER
 Use at your own risk and always make sure you have backups!
-Make sure you check your IP-address is added to the whitelist because SSH (port 22) is only accessible from allowed (whitelisted) IP's.